AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 o2-mch-errors-reader-workflow --infile mcherrors.root
 ```

-Send the list of all MCH processing errors ([Error](../Base/include/MCHBase/Error.h)) in the current time frame, with the data description "ERRORS".
+Send the list of all MCH processing errors ([Error](../Base/include/MCHBase/Error.h)) in the current time frame, with the data description "PROCERRORS".

 Option `--input-dir` allows to set the name of the directory containing the input file (default = current directory).